What Happens If You Mix Premium And Regular Gas?

 Can you gas grades such as 87 gas, 91 gas, or 93 gas?
 What about premium gas and regular gas?
 Here's everything you need to know about mixing gas grades.

 While most gas-powered cars run on Regular fuel, some require Premium.
-Besides the higher price tag, the octane rating, or grade, is the main difference.
+Besides the costlier price tag, the octane rating, or grade, is the main difference.
 Regular gas generally has a grade of 87, while Premium ranges between 91 and 94.

 Can you mix Premium and Regular gas?
 Combining fuel grades essentially just alters the octane rating of what’s in the tank.
 In fact, many gas stations offer an 89-octane “Midgrade” option that’s merely a blend of Regular and Premium.